lumenwrites/rpgadventures.io-old/content/posts/articles/2022-02-16 The 3-Sentence Description Formula.md

 Add one specific detail to engage your players' imagination and help their minds to build a vivid picture of the setting.

 <!--
+Describe a detail of the room that isn't important, but ads flavour and deepens the verisimilitude of the place.

 Aim to engage senses other than vision, or make the world feel alive by describing some activity in the scene.
 > - roaring waterfall
 > - > - The birds call above you